HomeFiberglass PoolsCrucial Insights: Everything You Should Know About Concrete Cancer (Alkali-Silica Reaction) In...

 3. Components Involved:

-• Alkaline Cement: This is the cement containing a high level of alkaline compounds.
-The alkalinity comes from lime, sodium, and potassium compounds present in the cement.
+• Alkaline Cement: This is cement that contains a high level of alkaline compounds.
+The alkalinity comes from the cement's lime, sodium, and potassium compounds.

 • Reactive Silica: Reactive silica is found in some aggregates and is prone to react with alkaline substances.
 The type of aggregates used in concrete plays a vital role in determining the risk of Concrete Cancer.

-4. Environmental Factors: Conditions like moisture and temperature also play a role in triggering and exacerbating this reaction.
-Understanding the environmental factors helps in preventive strategies.
+4. Environmental Factors: Conditions like moisture and temperature also trigger and exacerbate this reaction.
+Understanding environmental factors helps develop preventive strategies.

 The Alkali-Silica Reaction (ASR) Explained

 Alkali-Silica Reaction (ASR) is at the core of Concrete Cancer.
-It's a specific chemical reaction that has a profound impact on the quality and longevity of concrete structures.
+It's a specific chemical reaction that profoundly impacts the quality and longevity of concrete structures.

 1. What Happens in ASR?
 When alkaline cement comes into contact with reactive silica, it triggers ASR.
 This produces a gel-like substance that absorbs water, leading to expansion and internal pressure within the concrete.
 Over time, this pressure manifests as cracks, weakening the structure.